kowtoes/docutest/README.md

         	* Bamboo Base URL, usually http(s)://(hostname):8085/<bamboo-app-context>
         	* Bamboo Broker URL, usually tcp://(hostname):54663  (if not defined otherwise)
     ![Server Configuration](../master/DocumentationImages/BambooServerConfig.png)
+    * Click the 'Save' button when finished
     * Restart the Bamboo server if the broker URL or broker client URL were changed
     * Ensure the ports Bamboo uses for agent Installation, 8085 and 54663 by default, are reachable from server to agent and agent to server
     * [Troubleshooting](https://confluence.atlassian.com/bamkb/troubleshooting-remote-agents-216957427.html)
 3. Manually install a remote agent
-    * Navigate back to the Bamboo agents page
+    * Navigate back to the Bamboo agents page (Gear icon in top right corner -> Agents)
     * Click install remote agent
     * Follow the instructions on this page
         * During agent installation you should see status information on the agents page